lasselehtinen/barn/README.md

 # Barn - Ansible playbooks for Laravel applications
 This repository provides Ansible playbook targeted spesifically for Laravel applications.
 If you are not familiar with Ansible, it is an open-source tool that is most commonly used for provisioning, configuration management and deployment.
-Together with Ansible and these playbooks you can automate provisioning of your servers and development environment to be ready for deployment.
+Together with Ansible and these playbooks you can automate provisioning of your servers and development environment.
+Please note that Barn is not the designed to handle the actual deployment of the Laravel application.
+For deployment tools I suggest you checkout [Envoyer](https://envoyer.io/), [Deployer](https://deployer.org) or [Capistrano](http://capistranorb.com/) to name a few.
 Barn can automatically configures the following:

 * PHP
 * nginx + php-fpm with multiple virtual hosts